bonitasoft/bonita-doc/md/customize-living-application-layout.md

 So we propose here to convert the **Living application menu** into a side menu.

-into the UI Designer:
+Into the UI Designer:

-1. click on **Living application menu** widget to open the widget editor.
+1. Click on **Living application menu** widget to open the widget editor.
-2. replace the template by using the following one:
+2. Replace the template by using the following one:
 ```html
 <div class="container" style="height:100%">
         <div class="row">